-Data will normally be read from the first non-blank line.
-Set Ignore if you want to ignore a number of rows before you start inputting.
-Note that empty rows are counted.
+Set Ignore to the number of rows you want to skip before you start inputting.
+Note that this takes place before any empty rows are removed by Ignore empty rows.

 Set Format to Long (more rows) or Wide (more columns) depending on how you want to treat arrays/repeat values in JSON or XML.